millord237/Stable-Video-Infinity/README.md

 ## ✨ New Features

-1. **Better dynamics:** Compared with the Wan 2.1 version, this SVI produces more dynamic and natural motion, thanks to the inherent capabilities of Wan 2.2.
+1. **Better dynamics:** Compared with the Wan 2.1 version, SVI 2.0 Pro produces more dynamic and natural motion, thanks to the inherent capabilities of Wan 2.2.

 2. **Cross-clip consistency:** This version provides a certain level of cross-clip consistency.
 As shown in the demo, your cat is still your cat: Even when a character completely leaves the frame in one clip and reappears several clips later, the model maintains a reasonable degree of visual consistency.

+SVI 2.0 Gallery
 <table>
   <tr>
     <td>